raf-lim/lem-dev/README.md

 To maintain consistent coding style, we settled on [EditorConfig](https://editorconfig.org/).
 The installation process is different depending on your editor:
 * PyCharm has support for EditorConfig out of the box
 * VSCode [needs a plugin](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)
-* If you use another editor reference to: https://editorconfig.org/#pre-installed or https://editorconfig.org/#download
+* If you use another editor, reference to https://editorconfig.org/#pre-installed and https://editorconfig.org/#download
 ## Installing Poetry
 LEM is using [Poetry](https://python-poetry.org/) as a package manager.
 Check out [its documentation](https://python-poetry.org/docs/#installation) to learn how to install it.
-Unles you know what you are doing, we recommend following the installation steps with the official installer.
+Unless you know what you are doing, we recommend following the installation steps with the official installer.

 After the installation process, ensure Poetry is installed correctly by typing
 ```